amiteshhh/ion-smooth-scroll/README.md

 An alternate to [$ionicScrollDelegate.anchorScroll](http://ionicframework.com/docs/api/service/$ionicScrollDelegate) for  smooth scrolling to given `id` without changing the [hash](https://en.wikipedia.org/wiki/Fragment_identifier) of url.

 Ionic component `anchorScroll` works unreliably.
-Here are few limitations.
+Below are few issues/limitations with it:

 1. **Content goes out of view** : Sometimes Ionic `anchorScroll` scrolls beyond the target element and therefore part of content area goes out of view and doesn't become visible even when user tries to scroll.
 [See this Github Issue](https://github.com/driftyco/ionic/issues/508) or [this issue](https://github.com/driftyco/ionic/issues/618).